Emergent time and more from wavefunction collapse in general relativity: Summary and Discussion

 In this paper, we extend a recently proposed theory of time based on wavefunction collapse to general relativity.
 It is based on the following postulations: (1) physical states generally violate the momentum and Hamiltonian constraints, and (2) time evolution is fundamentally a non-unitary process in which the violation of the constraints is gradually reduced through a wavefunction collapse induced by stochastic fluctuations of the lapse and shift functions.
 Based on these postulations, it is shown that the scale factor of the universe monotonically increases under wavefunction collapse and acts as a clock.
 The dynamics of the scalar, vector, and tensor graviton modes are described by a non-Hermitian Hamiltonian, with the arrow of time fixed by the initial state.
 Unitarity emerges in the dynamics of the tensor gravitons as the imaginary component of their energy vanishes in the late time limit.
 On the other hand, the vector and scalar modes, which represent constraint-violating excitations, show a stronger violation of unitarity.
 While the energy of the vector mode is purely imaginary, the scalar mode exhibits marginally damped dynamics.
 The decay rate of the scalar mode is comparable to the real part of the energy and is proportional to the wavevector.
 Due to the long lifetime at long wavelengths, the scalar excitation may have prominent observational effects at long-distance scales.

 Here, we conclude with a few future directions.
 Firstly, one can try to look for signatures of non-unitarity in the scattering amplitudes.
 For example, the scattering amplitudes of the tensor graviton and the particles in the standard model will be affected by the short-lived, unstable particles.
 At low energies, the effect is expected to be small due to the weak interaction; however, there should be observable effects at sufficiently high energies.
 Secondly, it is of interest to extend the present study to configurations with strong spatial inhomogeneity.
-While the principle remains the same, the inhomogeneity may affect the progression of wavefunction collapse in a space-dependent manner, especially near compact objects such as black holes. \\
+While the principle remains the same, the inhomogeneity may affect the progression of wavefunction collapse in a space-dependent manner, especially near compact objects such as black holes.
+Finally, one can consider more general cases in which the cosmological constant is not positive and the space has non-zero curvature.
+Around a homogeneous and isotropic space, the curvature scalar can be written as $R = K e^{-2\alpha} + \tilde R$, where the first term originates from the curvature of the background space, and $\tilde R$ is the contribution of fluctuations.
+Then, the Hamiltonian density is written as \bqa {\cal H} = u \Bigl[ \tilde \Lambda(\alpha) + e^{-2d\alpha} \Gmnrs \td \Pi^{\mu \nu} \td \Pi^{\rho \sigma} - \tilde R \Bigr]- e^{-2d\alpha} \Pi^2, \nn \eqa where $\tilde \Lambda(\alpha) = \Lambda - K e^{-2\alpha}$ is the effective vacuum energy.
+For the saddle-point without excitation, we can set $\Gmnrs \td \Pi^{\mu \nu} \td \Pi^{\rho \sigma} - \tilde R =0$.
+Even for $\Lambda<0$, $\tilde \Lambda(\alpha)$ needs to be non-negative; if $\tilde \Lambda(\alpha) < 0$, there is no configuration that satisfies ${\cal H}=0$ and the wavefunction collapse results in $\Psi=0$ in the late time limit.
+If an initial state satisfies $\tilde \Lambda(\alpha) > 0$ with a sufficiently negative $K$, the evolution generated by the wavefunction collapse is similar to the case with a positive cosmological constant.
+In particular, $\alpha$ still increases under the wavefunction collapse, and the direction of time evolution is determined by the initial state in the same way.
+However, the dependence of $\ba$ on $L$ will be modified\cite{glfz-yvnl} because $\tilde \Lambda(\alpha)$ decreases with increasing $\alpha$.
+More importantly, a qualitatively new behavior is expected to arise as the universe approaches the critical size $\alpha_c$ at which $\tilde \Lambda (\alpha_c)=0$.
+Near $\alpha_c$, the higher order terms in $\partial_l \alpha/\tilde \Lambda(\alpha)$ play important roles in determining the dynamics of $\alpha$ in \eq{eq:saddlepts}.
+The same issue arises in flat space with $\Lambda=0$.
+It would be of great interest to understand how the late time dynamics differ in the spaces with $\Lambda \leq 0$ compared to the one with $\Lambda >0$.